If your home is ready for an exterior facelift, painting your vinyl siding may seem like a quick solution.

 One final word of caution: if your home suffers damage that requires a claim, your insurance agency may not honor the claim if the vinyl is painted.

 2. Vinyl Siding Cost vs. Painting

 On average, painted homes will need a new coat of paint every five years.
-You may be required to repaint more frequently if the paint didn’t adhere well to the siding, or if your home is exposed to extreme elements of sunlight and moisture.
+You may be required to repaint if the paint didn’t adhere well to the siding, or if your home gets exposed to extreme elements of sunlight and moisture.
 If you plan to stay in your home, the cost of painting can quickly add up to the price of a new siding job.

 If you do not properly paint vinyl siding, it can take your home’s appearance from bad to worse, and the money you spent on the paint job will have been wasted.

 3. Integrity of the Siding and the Home

 Photo credit: http://hugohd.com/editor/

 Your siding serves as the first line of defense between your home and the outdoor elements.
 Making changes to your home that could degrade that defense could be detrimental to your home.

 When new siding is installed, the old siding is typically removed.
 Professional contractors then inspect the home for any damage from moisture, pests, or walls settling over time.
 Any problems are corrected before the contractor installs new siding.
 In addition, insulated vinyl siding products come with contoured insulation attached to the back, providing superior impact resistance after installation.